oslabs-beta/Solibee/README.md

 <strong>Manual Installation</strong>

   1) Install Dev Dependencies<br>
   Our components are styled using Tailwind CSS.
-You need to install three dev dependencies in your project. <br>
+You need to install four dev dependencies in your project. <br>
   ```
     npm install --save-dev tailwind
   ```